patfilipe/DAmethodSDEM/README.md

                                      s - sigma (the diffusion coefficient assumed fixed
  - If random=0 use c(a,b,s). if random=1 use c(a,t,b,s). if random=11 use c(a,b,o,s). if random=2 use c(a,t,b,o,s).

+# Example
+We propose an data file for example.
+The file have simulated information of weigth of 20 animals, taken at different time instants.

 # References
- - Jamba NT, Jacinto G, Filipe PA, Braumann CA. Likelihood Function through the Delta Approximation in Mixed SDE Models.
+ - [1] Jamba NT, Jacinto G, Filipe PA, Braumann CA. Likelihood Function through the Delta Approximation in Mixed SDE Models.
 Mathematics.
 2022; 10(3):385. https://doi.org/10.3390/math10030385
- - Jamba NT, Jacinto G, Filipe PA, Braumann CA. Stochastic differential equations mixed model for individual growth with the inclusion of genetic characteristics.
+ - [2] Jamba NT, Jacinto G, Filipe PA, Braumann CA. Stochastic differential equations mixed model for individual growth with the inclusion of genetic characteristics.
 Submited.
- - Jamba NT, Filipe PA, Jacinto G,  Braumann CA. Estimation for stochastic differential equations mixed models using approximation methods.
+ - [3] Jamba NT, Filipe PA, Jacinto G,  Braumann CA. Estimation for stochastic differential equations mixed models using approximation methods.
 Submited.